ryokuramoto/diabetes-ml/README.md

 ## Usage

-1. Running the Python script:
-   Execute `diabetes_analysis.py` using your preferred IDE or terminal.
-Ensure the dataset file is in the same folder as the script.

-2. Using the Jupyter Notebook:
-   Open `diabetes_analysis.ipynb` in Jupyter Notebook or Jupyter Lab and run the cells to execute the analysis.
-Ensure the dataset file is in the same folder as the notebook.
+Open `diabetes_analysis.ipynb` in Jupyter Notebook or JupyterLab and run the cells to perform the analysis.
+Make sure the dataset file is located in the same folder as the notebook.
+Alternatively, you can use the Google Colab link provided below to open the file.

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/ryokuramoto/diabetes-ml/blob/main/diabetes_analysis.ipynb)